ibm-cloud-docs/codeengine/configmap-secret.md

 3. Update the job to add a secret as an environment variable.
 Click **Environment variables** to open the tab and click **Add** to add your environment variable.

-4. From the Add environment variable page:
+4. From the Add environment variable page,
     1. To use the previously defined secret, select **Reference full secret**.
     2. From the menu, select the name of the secret that you want; for example, `mysecret2`.
     3. Click **Done** to save the environment variable.